nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 # Flair
 This page summarizes our insights about the clinical study data of the **Flair** study in efforts to understand how to handle bolus, basal, and cgm data as well, list assumptions that were made, and pose open questions.

 The analysis for this dataset were conducted in:
 1. `notebooks/understand-flair-dataset/understand-flair-dataset.ipynb`
 2. `notebooks/understand-flair-dataset/2024-07-12 - Understanding TDD Discrepancies in Flair Data.ipynb` (later added to refine)
-3. `notebooks/understand-flair-dataset/2025-07-11 - Flair Little Daily CGMs.ipynb` (investigates [lower CGM sample counts compared to other datasets](#summary-of-findings-cgm-daily-sample-counts-2025-07-11))
+3. `notebooks/understand-flair-dataset/2025-07-11 - Flair Little Daily CGMs.ipynb` ([jump to update](#summary-of-findings-cgm-daily-sample-counts-2025-07-11))